aim-t/weather_pwa/README.md

 # weather_pwa

-We'll use Servers workers and webapp manifest.
+We'll use Servers workers and webapp manifest to create this pwa.

 ## Description
 A simple weather app with search bar to type in the city we want to get the weather for using React